hiimOmagh/Pflanzbestand_und_Lichttest_-Haus-/README.md

 3. Tap a plant to view its details.
 4. Watch the main screen's live lux, PPFD, and DLI readings to test lighting conditions for your plants.
+5. Use the search action to filter plants by name, species, or location hint.

 ## Backups